 Adjustment is a UCAS system that exists for those students who have accepted a university place, based on predicted grades, but who then do much better than expected.
 These candidates may be able to secure a 'better' place at a different university.
-(The details and dates below are for 2018 and this page will be up-dated with information for 2019 when it becomes available.)

 How to secure a place through Adjustment: